 After a couple of years consulting, Mike joined an engineering firm as the Director of Marketing and transitioned back into a technical role helping to design test and monitoring equipment, train manufacturer’s representatives, and many customers.
 Mike trained personnel in many nuclear power plants, Department of Energy, NASA, New York Stock Exchange, and supervised the installation of the world’s largest battery monitoring system at the NORAD Command Center inside Cheyenne Mountain.
 He also co-authored an IEEE paper with Marco Migliaro on Stationary Battery Maintenance.

-In 1991 Mike Joined Nolan Power Group to start the Test Services side of the business.
-During his 27 years at Nolan Power Group, Mike has leveraged his knowledge of capacity testing and UPS systems to develop and implement extensive training programs including numerous courses and seminars on uninterruptible power systems (UPS), DC power systems, and battery back-up systems.
-Additionally, he wrote and presented the first paper at the first Battcon technical conference and presented a class on Stationary Battery Systems at the2015 IEEE PCIC technical conference.
+In 1991 Mike Joined Nolan Power Group to start the Test Services business which has conducted over 9000 capacity tests.
+Mike used his knowledge of capacity testing and UPS systems to develop training programs on uninterruptible power systems (UPS), DC power systems, and battery back-up systems.
+He provides technical training courses to engineering groups, technicians, and end users.
+Additionally, he wrote and presented the first paper at the first BattCon technical conference and presented a class on Stationary Battery Systems at the 2015 IEEE PCIC technical conference.

 USAF Veteran & Master Instructor

 Mike has over 40 years of electrical field experience and his area of expertise is stationary power equipment and services.
 He is a voting member of the IEEE standards association as well as an author of numerous technical papers regarding back-up power system design and maintenance and testing.
 In addition, he speaks at national industry events and conferences.
 He brings extensive knowledge in battery design, installation, commissioning, operation, maintenance and testing.
 His field experience provides a unique perspective, offering him the ability to understand the customers’ and technicians’ point of view to develop training programs to fit the exact needs of the audience.